 Edward MelcerHCI, Games, and Tech

-- Bots & (Main)Frames selected as finalist for 2016 Serious Games Showcase & Challenge.
+- Bots & (Main)Frames wins Best Student Game Award at the 2016 Serious Games Showcase & Challenge.

 - "Games Research Today: Analyzing the Academic Landscape 2000-2014" receives best paper award for FDG 2015 Game Studies Track.